Lumens for Garage (Per Square Foot) Calculator + 8 Superb Tips

 Garages are often used for multiple purposes, so it’s important to have a variety of lighting configurations.
 Ambient lighting provides general illumination, task lighting is brighter and focused on specific areas, and accent lighting highlights specific features.

-2. Choose Fixture According to Category and Function
+2. Choose a Fixture According to Category and Function

-When choosing fixtures, consider where you’ll be using them and what type of lighting you need.
+When choosing fixtures, consider where you’ll be using them and what garage lighting types you need.
 For example, you may want to go for recessed lights in the garage ceiling for ambient lighting but choose shop lights for the workshop zone.

-Installing garage can lights, which is the same as recessed lights in garage ceiling, gives you a more headspace and a clean look as there is nothing hanging or protruding below the garage ceiling.
+Installing garage can lights, which are the same as recessed lights in the garage ceiling, gives you more headspace and a clean look.
+Nothing is hanging or protruding below the garage ceiling.

-Sunco 12 Pack LED Recessed Lighting 6 Inch
+Sunco Retrofit LED Recessed Lighting 6 Inch, Dimmable Can Lights

 Shop Lights are light fixtures that extend below the garage ceiling surface and into the garage space using chains or rods.

-• No wiring required.
+- No wiring is required.
 Just plug into an existing plug point.

 3. Measure your Garage & Choose Brightness Desired

-The total lumens for garage is a multiple of garage area and desired brightness level.
-Keep in mind that brightness level need not be uniform across the entire garage.
+The total lumens for the garage is a multiple of the garage area and desired brightness level.
+Keep in mind that brightness levels need not be uniform across the entire garage.
 This brings me to my next tip.

 4. Create Functional Zones Within Garage

 You should create functional zones within your garage based on how you use it.
-Some obvious zones would be car parking zone, garage workshop zone and storage zone.
+Some obvious zones would be the car parking zone, garage workshop zone, and storage zone.

 You can then design your garage lighting system to have different brightness levels in different zones.
 One possibility is to use a common ambient lighting plan for the entire garage and supplemental task lighting for the workshop zone.